RohitD1207/nodejs-hrms/README.md

 ```

 ## Contributing
-This project was originally developed by Rohit D1207.
+This project was originally developed by Rohit Dharmavaram.
 Contributions are welcome!

 ## License
 This project is open-source and available under the [MIT License](LICENSE).